-- A field is applied between 2 parallel plates, s apart.
-The lower plate has slits, entrance and exit r apart.
-The photoelectrons with kinetic energy KE are transmitted to the detector. - By varying $V_d$ the spectrum of electron kinetic energies can thus be obtained. - KE is proportional to $V_d$ therefore the photoemission spectrum is the plot of electron flux against V at the detector.
+A field is applied between 2 parallel plates, distance s apart.
+The lower plate has slits a distance r apart (entrance and exit slits).
+The photoelectrons with kinetic energy KE are transmitted to the detector.
+By varying $V_d$ the spectrum of electron kinetic energies can thus be obtained.
+KE is proportional to Vd therefore the plot of electron Ionization flux at the detector against V is the chamber photoemission spectrum.